- Faouzi Metouilli, Chair of the Board

 Freelance editor of films, documentaries and TV.
 Hugo has been an editor since 1985.

 His editing career started during the infancy of MuchMusic.
 As a drummer in a post-punk band, his group needed exposure on the burgeoning station.
-He produced two videos which received regular rotation and helped him launch a career that has been exciting and fun ever since.
+He produced two videos that received regular rotation and helped him launch a career that has been exciting and fun ever since.

 Soon after Avid introduced its first NLE, Hugo was given the opportunity to learn and work at the same time using the revolutionary new editing platform.